 - Prevent over eating at mealtime.

-My favorite portable snacks are plain salted popcorn with a small handful of nuts tossed in, a sliced apple or a low sugar/high fiber/no-soy-added protein bar.
+My favorite portable snacks are plain salted popcorn with a small handful of nuts tossed in, a sliced apple or a banana.

 4. Make Sleep a Priority – When you don’t get enough sleep you are more likely to crave carbs.
 Reason being, your body tries to find ways to increase energy and it knows it will get it from carby snacks, especially the simple type like cupcakes, pretzels and such.
 It’s also hard to make good decisions about your meals and health in general when you’re tired.
 You’re more likely to skip a workout and eat larger portions if you haven’t had enough sleep.
 Besides this, less sleep means less growth hormone production, which is the body’s natural fat burning and anti-aging source.
 During sleep is also the time when your body makes most of its muscle repairs after a workout.
 Make sleep a priority.
 This is really, really important.
 Also – if you have ten minutes to take a nap during the day, do it.
 You’ll feel like you just had a cup of coffee.

-5. Be Honest With Yourself About Alcohol – I see it all the time; people work out five-to-six days a week and follow a strict healthy eating plan but then end most days with one to three alcoholic beverages.
+5. Be Honest With Yourself About Alcohol – I see it all the time; people work out five to six days a week and follow a strict healthy eating plan but then end most days with one to three alcoholic beverages.
 They then ask why in the world they aren’t losing any fat, feeling very energetic or getting any stronger in the gym.
 (Sigh…) I wish I could press a magical button and make that alcohol not count.
-After all, it really helps with relieving stress and making you feel more relaxed after a long day, right?
+After all, it can help relieve stress and make you feel more relaxed after a long day, right?
 I hear you.
 But the truth is, it does count.
 The calories really add up and the alcohol itself disrupts your sleep cycles, leaving you feeling less rested the next day, even if it initially helps you fall asleep faster.
-Sorry, I wish it weren’t so.
+Feeling less rested leads to more snacking.
+Sorry, I wish it weren’t so!

 6. Carry Water with You Wherever You Go – And take sips all throughout the day!
 Our bodies often confuse the feeling of being thirsty with hunger.
 They feel very similar, so sometimes we choose to put food in our bodies when really all we need is a big glass of water.
 We are also more likely to feel lethargic and get headaches if we haven’t had enough water.
 Many people don’t enjoy drinking the stuff, but like other healthy habits, it can take some time to get used to.
 Start by adding some citrus fruit slices or mint leaves to it, if that helps.
 Lastly, never rely on anyone else to provide water for you.
 Carry it around in a reusable bottle wherever you go.

-7. Keep it simple – Roasted vegetables made with a bit of olive oil and salt and pepper, chopped avocado, steamed grains like brown rice, sliced fruit, a scoop or two of almond butter or hummus, oatmeal with cinnamon and coconut sugar added, lentil soup, baked sweet potatoes, grilled or baked fish, a square of dark chocolate, crunchy flavorful salads with berries, walnuts and balsamic vinaigrette added… these are all simple, straight from nature, delicious foods that are satisfying and good for achieving not only fat loss goals, but most health-related goals in general.
+7. Keep it simple – Here are some healthy and simple foods to focus on: Roasted vegetables made with a light drizzle of olive oil and salt and pepper, chopped avocado, steamed grains like brown rice, sliced fruit, a scoop or two of almond butter or hummus, oatmeal with cinnamon and coconut sugar added, lentil soup, baked sweet potatoes, a square or two of dark chocolate, crunchy flavorful salads with berries, walnuts and balsamic vinaigrette added… these are all simple, straight from nature, delicious foods that are satisfying and good for achieving not only fat loss goals, but most health-related goals in general (such as lowering cholesterol or reversing type 2 diabetes.)
 Prep food in large quantities to last you a few days.
 Keeping it simple means using up less of your precious time, which is always a good thing.

 8. Put your workouts on the calendar – Every Saturday morning, take a look at your calendar for the upcoming week and figure out the best days and times for workouts.
 Once you’ve got that decided, write or type those workouts in and treat them like you would an important work meeting or doctor’s appointment.
 Having a plan in writing drastically increases the likelihood of you following through and completing your workouts.